Rosalind Franklin: King's College London

-By the end of 1951 it became generally accepted at King's that the B-DNA was a helix, but after Franklin had recorded an asymmetrical image in May 1952, Franklin became unconvinced that the A-DNA was a helix.
+By the end of 1951, it became generally accepted at King's that the B-DNA was a helix, but after Franklin had recorded an asymmetrical image in May 1952, Franklin became unconvinced that the A-DNA was a helix.
 In July 1952, as a practical joke on Wilkins (who frequently expressed his view that both forms of DNA were helical), Franklin and Gosling produced a funeral notice regretting the 'death' of helical A-DNA, which runs:It is with great regret that we have to announce the death, on Friday 18th July 1952 of DNA helix (crystalline).
 Death followed a protracted illness which an intensive course of Besselised [referring to Bessel function that was used to analyse the X-ray diffraction patterns] injections had failed to relieve.
 A memorial service will be held next Monday or Tuesday.
 It is hoped that Dr M H F Wilkins will speak in memory of the late helix.
-[Signed Rosalind Franklin and Raymond Gosling.]During 1952 they worked at applying the Patterson function to the X-ray pictures of DNA they had produced.
+[Signed Rosalind Franklin and Raymond Gosling.]Throughout 1952, they worked at applying the Patterson function to the X-ray pictures of DNA they had produced.
 This was a long and labour-intensive approach but would yield significant insight into the structure of the molecule.
 Franklin was fully committed to experimental data and was sternly against theoretical or model buildings, as she said, "We are not going to speculate, we are going to wait, we are going to let the spots on this photograph tell us what the [DNA] structure is."
 The X-ray diffraction pictures, including the landmark Photo 51 taken by Gosling at this time, have been called by John Desmond Bernal as "amongst the most beautiful X-ray photographs of any substance ever taken".